lil-qorgi/379-rnaseq/README.md

 <br></br>

-# 2021.11.11 - Identify differentially expressed genes using cuffdiff
+# Step 9 - Identify differentially expressed genes using cuffdiff

+**Date: 2021.11.11**

 [Back to menu](#menu)

 ## Objective(s) of this step of analysis.